ceilfors/ceilfors.github.io/_posts/2017-03-24-7-years-in-restrospect.md

 is you, thinking that your manager is a psychic who are capable of reading your mind and figuring out what you want.
 Be reasonable of course, it only works when you think that you have given more than what the company gives you.
-This is the part where you have to provide enough data.
+You might not even need to justify anything if you have shown the quality of your work.

 Looking back, I have switched my role to become a build engineer because I asked for it.
 Initially I only asked for a part time role as I figured that